fishel/SyncAsync/README.md

 INSTALLATION:
 - place the \*.php files into the server directory
 - place the translate\_file.pl script somewhere
-- place the trids.sqlite somewhere invisible to the web
+- create an SQLite database and fill it with the db-dump.txt dump file
 - create a directory for translation jobs; its permissions have to allow the server to modify it
 - copy config.ini_example to config.ini in your server directory and NB! define the correct values for the configuration fields for your server